 Dispute settlement by courts

 The implementation of these GRMs has been assessed against seven international principles for effective REDD+ GRMs[1].
-This assessment identified the importance of local mediation within the framework set out in the Law on Grassroots Mediation (2013)This REDD+ GRM identifies steps that can be applied for grievance redress through mediation at the village and commune levels, and for referral to other GRMs in the case of grievances that cannot be resolved through mediation, utilizing Viet Nam’s existing GRMs.
-This GRM has been piloted in the six UN-REDD pilot provinces, and areas for potential improvement in future have been identified.
+This assessment identified the importance of local mediation within the framework set out in the Law on Grassroots Mediation (2013).
+It also set out steps that can be applied for grievance redress through mediation at the village and commune levels, and for referral to other GRMs in the case of grievances that cannot be resolved through mediation, utilizing Viet Nam’s existing GRMs.
+This GRM approach was piloted in the six UN-REDD pilot provinces, and areas for potential improvement in future were identified.

 >> add more on grassroots mediation form reg doc later

+At the subnational level, the FCPF Emission Reductions Program covering six provinces in Viet Nam's North-Central Region has developed a Feedback and Grievance Redress Mechanisms (FGRM), as required by FCPF.
+The FGRM process is set out in the ER Program Document, Annex 7 on FGRM Policies and Procedures[8], and will be further elaborated in the upcoming Program Operations Manual (POM).

+The final FCPF GHG Emission Reduction Program Benefit Sharing Plan (2023) provides an overview of the processes for addressing complaints including at the village level, at the district level and at the provincial level.

+In its LEAF program, a grievance redress process has been set out, based on mediation at local level, with referral to other higher-level GRMs when needed.
+Grievance redress was piloted together with benefit sharing in six provinces (based on Decision No. 5399/2015/QD-BNN-TCLN), and further guidance integrated into final draft Subnational Safeguards Guidelines.
+Within Subnational SGs Guidance, expectation that provincial and site-level SGs officers will monitor GRM and record data, including: that GRM is operational at relevant level/s; number of cases received and resolved, disaggregated by topic.

 [1] Joint FCPF/UN-REDD Programme Guidance Note for REDD+ Countries, June 2015.
 [2] FCPF Carbon Fund Methodological Framework, June 22, 2016